LondonJim/Lexical-Density-API/README.md

 }
 ```

-Multiple sentences can return overall and individual densities:
+Multiple sentences can return overall and individual densities (currently no implemented) eg.

 ```
 { "data":